euler-xyz/evk-periphery/docs/swaps.md

     - `Swapper.swap` - `exact input` with the off-chain payload
     - `Swapper.swap` - `exact output` on one of the supportin handlers (Uni V2/V3) with the user specified `amountOut`.
 The receiver can be either the swapper contract or B vault.
     - `Swapper.sweep` the output token, into the B vault
-  - `SwapVerifier.verifySkimMin` check a minimum required amount was bought.
+  - `SwapVerifier.verifyAmountMinAndSkim` check a minimum required amount was bought and claim the funds for the user.
 Because exact output swaps are not guaranteed to be exact always, a small slippage could be allowed.
-  - `B.skim` claim the swap results for the user.
-Pass max uint256 amount to skim all the available balance

 F3.
 Create leveraged position